Send the link below via email or IMCopy

 (and Poorly Understood)

-Late 1970s: Linehan and colleagues found that standard CBT failed
+Late 1970s: Linehan and colleagues found that standard CBT did not work well enough.

 punishes or neglects to take into account individuals' emotional vulnerability.
 Furthermore, it:

 An important feature of DBT is the assumption that the

 specific emotions (